 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Some people have had seizures while taking this drug.
 The chance of seizures may be raised if you have certain brain blood vessel problems, take other drugs that may raise the chance of seizures, or if you have ever had seizures, brain injury, stroke, or brain cancer.
 Avoid tasks or actions where passing out may cause harm to you or others.
 Talk with your doctor.

-- Heart disease has happened with this drug in some people.
+- Heart disease has happened with this drug.
 Rarely, this has been deadly.
+Tell your doctor if you have high blood pressure, high blood sugar (diabetes), or high cholesterol or triglycerides.
 If you have questions, talk with the doctor.

 - The chance of falling is raised with this drug.
 Falls may lead to very bad problems like head injury and broken bones.
 The chance of falling is higher in older people.
 Talk with the doctor.

 - High blood pressure has happened with this drug.
 Have your blood pressure checked as you have been told by your doctor.

 - This drug may affect being able to father a child.
 Talk with the doctor.

 - This drug may cause harm to an unborn baby.
 If your sex partner may get pregnant, use birth control during treatment and for 3 months after your last dose.